shijie-jin/starter-academic/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: PhD Candidate in Economics
+role: Ph.D.
+Candidate in Economics

 # Organizations/Affiliations to show in About widget
 organizations: